EmilieGreaker1/ProjetSOA/README.md

 java -jar <microservice-name>.jar

-	•	Pros:
+	•	Advantages:
-	•	Faster as it uses the pre-packaged application.
+	•	Faster execution as it uses the pre-packaged application.
 	•	Maven is not required at runtime.

 Frontend: Running the Application

 Prerequisites

-	•	Ensure Node.js and npm are installed.
-Check the versions:
+	•	Node.js and npm:
+	•	Verify installation by checking their versions:

 node -v
 npm -v